Ruta graveolens · notes from a language experiment · cultivated since 2025

 Type Name Uniqueness

 User-defined functions MUST NOT use names reserved for runtime and code-generation helpers.
-The reserved function names are exactly: any name beginning with __rue_, and the program entry point _start.
-Every compiler- and runtime-emitted symbol — including built-in type methods and associated functions (__rue_String_len, __rue_String_new) — lives under the __rue_ prefix, so the reserved set does not grow as built-in types are added.
+The reserved function names are exactly: any name beginning with __rue_; the program entry points _start and _main; and the compiler-builtin memory routines memcpy, memmove, memset, memcmp, and bcmp (the runtime exports these under their fixed platform names, so a user definition would collide at link time).
+Compiler- and runtime-emitted helpers such as __rue_alloc and __rue_str_eq live under the __rue_ prefix, so the reserved set does not grow as helpers are added.
 Defining a function with a reserved name produces a compile-time error.

 // Error: cannot define function with reserved name